mikevanoo/TimeInWords/README.md

+# Purpose
+A word clock screensaver.
+Still work in progress...

+Why?
+Because I like them and I want one.

+Why not just use an existing implementation?
+I wanted to do adapt the implementation a bit myself and the ones I've found are either not in English (I'm mono-lingual) or the code is not to my liking.

+Forked the "engine" from [https://github.com/TheBauwssss/TimeInWords](https://github.com/TheBauwssss/TimeInWords)

+Adding a new sreensaver project, adapting portions from [https://github.com/sedrubal/WordClockScr](https://github.com/sedrubal/WordClockScr)

+Original TimeInWords README below...

 # TimeInWords
 Multilingual implementation of a word clock algorithm.
 Converts a timestamp to its text representation and then to a bit-mask for an LED grid.
 Currently supports English and Dutch.